stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 - Click _Advanced..._ and select _Require an administrator password to access system-wide preferences_
 - Under _Firewall_, click _Turn Firewall On_.
+- Under _Privacy_, select _Analytics_ and ensure that the options are not enabled.

+## Disable Spotlight

+By default, Spotlight sends queries to Apple.
+Unless you want this feature, turn it off.

+Select _System Preferences \> Spotlight \> Search Results_, and ensure that  _Spotlight Suggestions_ is not enabled.

 ## Enable File Vault NOW